Hacksaw Ridge: Plot

-In 1925 Lynchburg, Virginia, young Desmond Doss nearly kills his brother during roughhousing.
-That event and his Seventh-day Adventist upbringing reinforce Desmond's belief in the commandment "Thou shalt not kill."
-Fifteen years later, Doss takes an injured man to the hospital and meets a nurse, Dorothy Schutte.
-They strike a romance, and Doss tells Dorothy of his interest in medical work.
+In 1929 Lynchburg, Virginia, young Desmond Doss nearly kills his brother while roughhousing.
+That event and his Seventh-day Adventist upbringing reinforce Desmond's belief in the commandment "Thou shalt not kill".
+Years later, he takes an injured man to the hospital and a romance develops with a nurse, Dorothy Schutte.
+Desmond tells her of his interest in medical work.

-After the Japanese attack on Pearl Harbor brings the United States into World War II, Doss enlists in the United States Army to serve as a combat medic.
-His father, Tom, a First World War veteran, is deeply upset by the decision.
-Desmond and Dorothy get engaged.
+After the Japanese attack on Pearl Harbor brings the United States into World War II, Desmond enlists in the United States Army to serve as a combat medic.
+His father, Tom, a PTSD-ridden World War I veteran, is deeply upset by the decision.
+Shortly before leaving, Desmond and Dorothy get engaged.

-Doss is placed in basic training under the command of Sergeant Howell.
-He excels physically but becomes a pariah among his fellow soldiers for refusing to handle a rifle and train on Saturdays.
-Howell and Captain Glover attempt to discharge Doss for psychiatric reasons under Section 8 but are overruled, as Doss's religious beliefs do not constitute mental illness.
-They subsequently torment Doss by putting him through grueling labor, intending to drive Doss out.
-Despite being beaten one night by his fellow soldiers, he refuses to identify his attackers.
+Desmond is placed in basic training with the 77th Infantry Division under Sergeant Howell.
+He excels physically but becomes a pariah among his fellow soldiers for refusing to handle a rifle or train on Saturdays.

+Howell and Captain Glover's attempts to discharge Desmond for psychiatric reasons under Section 8 are overruled, as Desmond's religious beliefs do not constitute mental illness.
+They subsequently try to drive him out with grueling labor tasks.
+After being beaten one night by his fellow soldiers, Doss refuses to identify his attackers, earning their respect.

-Doss's unit completes basic training and is released on leave during which Doss intends to marry Dorothy, but his refusal to carry a firearm leads to an arrest for insubordination.
-Captain Glover and Dorothy visit Doss in jail and try to convince him to plead guilty so that he can be released without charge, but Doss refuses to compromise his beliefs.
-At his court-martial, Doss pleads not guilty, but before he is sentenced, his father barges into the tribunal with a letter from his former commanding officer (now a brigadier general) stating that his son's pacifism is protected by the US Constitution.
-The charges against Doss are dropped, and he and Dorothy are married.
+Desmond's unit gets leave after basic training and Desmond intends to marry Dorothy, but his refusal to carry a firearm leads to an arrest for insubordination.
+Captain Glover and Dorothy visit Desmond in jail and try to convince him to plead guilty so that he can be released without charge, but he refuses to compromise his beliefs.
+He pleads not guilty at his court-martial but is found guilty.
+His father bursts into the tribunal before sentence can be pronounced with a letter from his former commanding officer, now a brigadier general, stating his son's pacifism is protected by the US Constitution.
+The charges are dropped, and Desmond and Dorothy are married.